ryangoree/gud-cli/README.md

-# Clide-JS
+# @gud/cli

-`Clide-JS` is a Command Line Interface (CLI) framework for node designed to build powerful and flexible command-line applications with ease.
+A Command Line Interface (CLI) framework for node designed to build powerful and flexible command-line applications with ease.
 It leverages a modular approach, allowing developers to create commands, use hooks for lifecycle management, and extend functionality with plugins.